 Fourier Spatial Interaction SSM (FSI-SSM) and Fourier Channel Evolution SSM (FCE-SSM).
-We replace the mamba scan in FSI-SSM and FCE-SSM with $1 \times 1$ convolution, called w/o FSI-SSM and w/o FCE-SSM respectively.
-It can be seen from Table 3 that since $1 \times 1$ convolution cannot model the dependence of different frequencies, its performance is worse than the mamba scan in the Fourier domain in both the spatial dimension and the channel dimension.
+We replace the mamba scan in FSI-SSM and FCE-SSM with 1×1 convolution, called w/o FSI-SSM and w/o FCE-SSM respectively.
+It can be seen from Table 3 that since 1×1 convolution cannot model the dependence of different frequencies, its performance is worse than the mamba scan in the Fourier domain in both the spatial dimension and the channel dimension.

 Fourier prior.
 We do not use Fourier transform in the spatial dimension and channel dimension respectively, but directly perform mamba scanning, which are called without spatial dimension Fourier (w/o SDF) and without channel dimension Fourier (w/o CDF) respectively.
 It can be seen from Table 3 that after losing the Fourier prior in the spatial dimension and channel dimension, the performance drops significantly.
 This proves the effectiveness of Fourier prior for removing rain from images.
-The Fourier prior also improves the visual effect; please refer to the Appendix.
+The Fourier prior is also helpful to improve the visual effect, please refer to the Appendix.